 Accessibility barriers to HIT devices for the one in five Americans with disabilities are a closely related area of concern that EHRs have the potential to address.
 By providing guidance for HIT design, NIST has an opportunity to achieve a nationwide impact that is truly welcoming to all people, regardless of ability.
 Even though Section 508 applies only to the federal sector, NIST believes it is important to promote the use of accessibility standards on a voluntary basis.

-For that reason, NIST supports HIT standards for accessibility of electronic and information technology promulgated by the U.S. Access Board.
+For that reason, NIST supports HIT standards for accessibility of electronic and information technology promulgated by the U.S. Access Board (link is external).
 It also is working to develop test methods to validate HIT accessibility conformance.

 The positive impact of accessible HIT includes not only improved health, but also improvements in the employment and education of people with disabilities.